 About Richard Friesen

 Richard Friesen works with professionals and business leaders who want to increase their personal effectiveness with joy and grace.
 His neuroscience-based Mind Muscles™ model gives his clients the opportunity to reach their goals with online training, simulations, interactive exercises, group support, and real-time decision processes.
+He has condensed three decades as the founder of a trading firm, trainer and coach to professional money managers in his new book “A Private Conversation with Money.”
+This book observes the main character “Joe” who deals with all the conflicts, self-sabotage, and belief systems around money and wealth.
 Richard has been a futures broker for Merrill Lynch, a floor trader on the CME, CBOT, and the options floor of the Pacific Exchange where he built and sold a successful options trading firm where he served on the Exchange's board of directors.
 He also founded and built a financial software company and is the inventor of ten significant trading interface patents.
 This combined with his Master’s Degree in Clinical Psychology, Neurolinguistic Programing Master’s certification, and neuroscience focus, brings a unique framework to business, investing, and career success.
-His current passion is completing his forthcoming book “Conversations with Money.”
-This book observes the main character “Joe” who deals with all the conflicts, self-sabotage, and belief systems around money and wealth.